w-pay/sdk-wpay-jvm/README.md

-The project takes advantage of Gradle [Multi Project Builds](https://docs.gradle.org/current/userguide/multi_project_builds.html) to allow configuration and execution of the tasks to build/test/publish and SDK variant.
+The project takes advantage of Gradle [Multi Project Builds](https://docs.gradle.org/current/userguide/multi_project_builds.html) to allow configuration and execution of the tasks to build/test/publish an SDK variant.

-As such the top level tasks of `build`, `test`, etc will run these tasks **for all** SDK variants.
+As such, the top level tasks of `build`, `test`, etc will run these tasks **for all** SDK variants.
 To run (address) a specific variant, use the path to the project (see [Gradle docs](https://docs.gradle.org/current/userguide/multi_project_builds.html#sec:running_partial_build_from_the_root) for more details).